danielchatfield/raven-appengine/README.md

 # raven-appengine

+In the interest of avoiding confusion, this repo is related to the client library for getsentry.com (named raven) not the authentication protocol for Cambridge University with the same name.

 `raven-appengine` is an appengine optimised Transport for the `raven-python` client.
 It supports asynchronous sending of messages using Google's `deferred` library.

 ## Usage